Shims and Package Managers

 npm exec --yes --package @yarnpkg/cli-dist@4.13.0 -- yarn ...

-When packageManager is absent and the runtime has bin/yarn, Nodeup runs it directly.
+When packageManager is absent and the runtime has bin/yarn, Nodeup runs it directly and labels the strategy as direct-runtime-binary.
 Otherwise it falls back to:

 npm exec --yes --package @yarnpkg/cli-dist -- yarn ...